sjchiass/git_training/merge_conflicts_solutions.md

 View(means)
 ```

 Do the same for `README.md`.
-When you're done, treat this as any commit.
+When you're done, treat this as any other commit.

+:rotating_light: Just like any other commit, *test your code before you commit!* :rotating_light:

 ```console
 $ git add .